sewen007/hoiltr/README.md

 # Split the Dataset (into train and test
 Split()

-# Infer demographic information using the test split
+# Infer demographic information using the test split for case studies
 BehindTheName()
 NameSor()
 GenderAPI()

+# Simulate errors in inferred demographic information for controlled studies for 5 seeds
+VariantSplit()

 # Train the model using the train split.
 # The model is trained using the inferred demographic information